Cognitive Load-based Affective Workload Allocation for Multi-human Multi-robot Teams

 \section{Introduction}

-\IEEEPARstart{A}{s} artificial intelligence continues to advance, multi-robot systems (MRS) are demonstrating consistent performance and precision that surpasses human ability in various large-scale operations, such as mass surveillance \cite{kolling2008multi}, search and rescue \cite{luo2011multi}, manufacturing, and assembly \cite{sun2002adaptive}.
-However, compared to humans, MRS still has deficiencies in situational awareness (SA) when it comes to effectively handling complex task dynamics in the real world \cite{hoffman2004collaboration}.
+\IEEEPARstart{A}{s} artificial intelligence continues to advance, multi-robot systems (MRS) are demonstrating consistent performance and precision that surpasses human ability in various large-scale operations, such as surveillance \cite{kolling2008multi} and, search and rescue \cite{luo2011multi}, and assembly \cite{sun2002adaptive}.
+However, compared to human's capabilities, MRS still has deficiencies in situational awareness (SA) when it comes to effectively handling complex task dynamics in the real world \cite{hoffman2004collaboration}.
 For example, adjusting the operation of an MRS in a timely manner in response to new missions and environmental changes can be challenging when operating the system for an extended period of time.
 This issue is currently mitigated by having a human operator participate in task execution, which improves efficiency.
-However, systems with many robots can produce excessively high cognitive workloads for a single human operator, making it difficult for them to track each robot's work.
-This can be addressed by having multiple operators in the loop to provide some level of supervision, resulting a multi-human multi-robot (MH-MR) team \cite{chen2014human}.
+However, systems with many robots can produce excessively high cognitive workload (CWL) for a single human operator, making it difficult for them to track each robot's work.
+This can be addressed by having multiple operators in the loop to provide some level of supervision, resulting in a multi-human multi-robot (MH-MR) team.

-While incorporating human operators and considering them as the core of the decision-making process can significantly improve the system's SA and flexibility, it can also introduce more uncertainty and complexity.
-Human conditions such as cognitive workload and emotion, as well as performance, are inconsistent and susceptible to internal or external factors \cite{kolb2022leveraging,malvankar2015optimal}.
+While incorporating human operators as the core of the decision-making process can significantly improve the system's SA and flexibility, it can also introduce more uncertainty and complexity.
+Human affective conditions such as CWL and emotion, as well as performance, are inconsistent and susceptible to internal or external factors \cite{kolb2022leveraging,hooey2017underpinnings,lyons2012human}.
 Thus, optimizing the performance of the entire MH-MR team, including optimal workload and workload allocation among multiple humans, is a crucial challenge.
-The system must monitor human states and reallocate workload, such as the number of robots to be supervised, to maintain each human in optimal interaction conditions with robots \cite{dahiya2022survey,ijtsma2019computational}.
+The system must monitor human affective states and reallocate workload accordingly, such as the number of robots to be supervised, to maintain each human in optimal interaction conditions with robots \cite{dahiya2022survey,barnes2015designing,feigh2014requirements}.